Flew Idaho to Mt Rushmore in record high temps with 40kt tailwind. 12,500 ft was still 60degree F.

 If you fly down in the passes that's where you get the mountain wave.
 Learned years ago better to go over the top.
 Why not use the capability of our RV's?
 Have an issue: you have more time to sort it out.
 When flying down the valley's you're committed to what that valley has to offer, high enough the valley over might have some roads, or logging trails.

 As far as wilderness goes, in the lower 48, plenty of places to land if troubles, not so some of the places I fly here in Alaska and down the British Columbia Coastal Mountains.
 Idaho Primitive area has a few well placed spots if needed in an emergency.

 Lots of farm roads after Yellowstone, plenty of main roads in Yellowstone that can be reached from 12,500.

-The Badlands did cause me to fly a little south of planned route, they for sure don't have many available landing spots.
-Pretty sure these photos below are the Badlands, not positive though.
+The lands in this photo did cause me to fly a little south of planned route, they for sure don't have many available landing spots.
 There are roads you can see, probably put a RV on it's top.
 In the zoomed photo, you can see several gravel roads.